Is All Property Owned by Either Spouse Community Property in Arizona?

-No. Generally, all property that was owned by either spouse prior to the marriage, was acquired by either spouse after service of the divorce petition, was acquired by inheritance, or was acquired through a gift is the separate property of the spouse so acquiring the property.
+No. All property that was owned by either spouse before either spouse acquired the marriage after service of the divorce petition, was acquired by inheritance, or was purchased through a gift is the separate property of the spouse so acquiring the property.

-All of these issues should be discussed with an experienced family law attorney before any decisions can be made regarding your rights to property owned by either spouse; regardless how or when ownership of that property occurred.
+All of these matters should be discussed with an experienced family law attorney before any decisions can be made regarding your rights to property owned by either spouse; regardless of how or when ownership of that property occurred.

 Chris Hildebrand wrote this article about community property in Arizona to ensure everyone has access to information about community property laws in Arizona.
 Chris is a family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a legal separation should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through.